gunnarx/franca_install_automation/README.md

    The first time it will download the base VM "box" which is currently an Ubuntu system.

-   Feel free to replace it with another "box" of another distro, but the provisioning using apt-get may need changes then.
+   Feel free to replace it with another box of another distro, but the provisioning using apt-get may need changes then.
+Pull requests welcome.

-   NOTE: There will be some errors towards the end of the provisioning which seems to be due to vagrant provisioning not running in a normal interactive shell.
+   NOTE: There will be some errors towards the end of the provisioning which seems to be due to vagrant provisioning not running in a normal interactive shell?

-   You can ignore them.
+   You can ignore those errors.
 Of course you may have some other error that I have not seen yet, but using vagrant and a known base box this should be quite foolproof.

 4. Stop the VM which is now running headless: